General Terms & Conditions

 Article 1 - Applicability

-Article 2 – License to use the SaaS-platform
+Article 2 – License to use the Platform

-2.1 Subject to the Agreement and timely payment of the license fees Cheqroom grants to the Customer a personal, restricted, non-exclusive, non-transferrable and non-assignable license to access and use the SaaS-platform strictly in accordance with the Commercial Order and these GT&Cs.
-The Customer may use the SaaS-platform for its internal business purposes but may not commercialize it.
+2.1 Subject to the timely payment of the Subscription Fees Cheqroom grants to the Customer a personal, restricted, non-exclusive, non-transferrable and non-assignable license to access and use the Platform strictly in accordance with the Offer and these GT&Cs.
+The Customer may use the Platform for its internal business purposes but may not commercialize it.

-2.2 The Customer shall not: (i) make back-up copies of the SaaS-platform or Professional Services without Cheqroom’s authorization; (ii) arrange or create derivative works based on the SaaS-platform or Professional Services without Cheqroom’s express written consent; (iii) assign, distribute, sub-license, hire, transfer, sell, lease, rent, charge or otherwise deal in or encumber the SaaS-platform, or use the SaaS-platform on behalf of any Third Party or make them available to any Third Party, nor allow or permit a Third Party to do any of the same; (iv) copy, duplicate, reverse engineer, reverse compile, disassemble, record or otherwise reproduce the SaaS-platform or Professional Services or any part of them except as expressly provided in these GT&Cs; (v) remove or alter any copyright or other proprietary notice on any of the SaaS-platform or Professional Services.
+2.2 The Customer shall not: (i) make back-up copies of the Platform or Professional Services without Cheqroom’s authorization; (ii) arrange or create derivative works based on the Platform or Professional Services without Cheqroom’s express written consent; (iii) assign, distribute, sub-license, hire, transfer, sell, lease, rent, charge or otherwise deal in or encumber the Platform, or use the Platform on behalf of any Third Party or make them available to any Third Party, nor allow or permit a Third Party to do any of the same; (iv) copy, duplicate, reverse engineer, reverse compile, disassemble, record or otherwise reproduce the Platform or Professional Services or any part of them except as expressly provided in these GT&Cs; (v) remove or alter any copyright or other proprietary notice on any of the Platform or Professional Services.

 Article 3 – Professional Services

-3.1 Upon agreement between Cheqroom and the Customer, as specified in writing in the Commercial Order, Cheqroom may provide Professional Services to the Customer, including but not limited to Customizations.
-Unless stated differently in the particular Commercial Order, all Professional Services are charged as a fixed non-refundable fee.
+3.1 Upon agreement between Parties, as specified in writing in the Offer (if applicable), Cheqroom may provide Professional Services to the Customer.
+Unless stated differently in the particular Offer, all Professional Services are charged as a fixed non-refundable fee.

-3.3 Cheqroom does not ensure that any Customizations or Professional Services on the current SaaS-platform will remain compatible with any new release, version or hotfix of the SaaS-platform, which is used or will be used by the Customer.
-To the extent that one or more Customizations or Professional Services are not fully compatible with any new release or version of the SaaS-platform, Cheqroom can agree to make changes as may be required to make them compatible with such a new release or version.
-Such changes will be subject to a separate Commercial Order.
+3.3 Cheqroom does not ensure that any Professional Services on the current Platform will remain compatible with any new release, version or hotfix of the Platform, which is used or will be used by the Customer.
+To the extent that one or more Professional Services are not fully compatible with any new release or version of the Platform, Cheqroom can agree to make changes as may be required to make them compatible with such a new release or version.
+Such changes will be subject to a separate Offer.
 In no event shall Cheqroom be obliged to provide Professional Services or assistance to Third Parties, engaged by the Customer.

-4.1 The Customer acknowledges that support services in relation to the SaaS-platform are provided during business hours on a best-efforts basis only.
-In such case, the Customer may notify a problem, or an incident related to the SaaS-Platform to Cheqroom, and Cheqroom shall try to provide a resolution or workaround as soon as commercially possible.
+4.1 The Customer acknowledges that support services in relation to the Platform are provided during business hours on a best-efforts basis only.
+In such case, the Customer may notify a problem, or an incident related to the Platform to Cheqroom, and Cheqroom shall try to provide a resolution or workaround as soon as commercially possible.
 Cheqroom makes no warranty whatsoever to provide a resolution or workaround for each specific problem that could arise.
-The Customer and Cheqroom may opt to include a separate Service Level Agreement, subject to a separate support fee outlined in the Commercial Offer.

-4.2 The SaaS-platform will be hosted in the datacenters of Cheqroom’s Hosting Partner and such hosting is subject to the applicable service offering of the Hosting Partner.
-Cheqroom does not warrant that the SaaS-platform shall be available on an uninterrupted basis and the Customer agrees that the SaaS-platform may be unavailable during periods of planned or unplanned maintenance undertaken by Cheqroom or the Hosting Partner.
-To the extent reasonably possible, Cheqroom shall notify Customer of any planned maintenance
+4.2 The Platform will be hosted in the datacenters of Cheqroom’s Hosting Partner and such hosting is subject to the applicable service offering of the Hosting Partner.
+Cheqroom does not warrant that the Platform shall be available on an uninterrupted basis and the Customer agrees that the Platform may be unavailable during periods of planned or unplanned maintenance undertaken by Cheqroom or the Hosting Partner.
+To the extent reasonably possible, Cheqroom shall notify Customer of any planned maintenance.

 4.3 The Customer represents and warrants that it accepts the terms and conditions of the last version of the Hosting Partner’s terms of use as available on https://aws.amazon.com/agreeme....
-The Customer on behalf of its Users give the Hosting Partner the permission to process all Personal Data as contemplated by this Agreement.
+The Customer, on behalf of its Users, gives the Hosting Partner the permission to process all personal data as contemplated by this Agreement.

 Article 5 – Customer Data

-5.1 All Customer Data, is the sole property and responsibility of the person who originated the Customer Data.
+5.1 All Customer Data is the sole property and responsibility of the person who originated the Customer Data.
 The Customer shall indemnify and hold Cheqroom harmless for any claims in relation to the Customer Data.
 The Customer represents that all Customer Data provided by any User is accurate, complete, up-to-date, and in compliance with all applicable laws, rules and regulations.
-The Customer acknowledges that all content, including the Customer Data, accessed by using the SaaS-platform is at the Customer’s own risk and the Customer shall be solely responsible for any damage or loss to the Customer or any other Party resulting therefrom.
-Cheqroom does not guarantee that any content the Customer or his Users access on or through the SaaS-platform and/or Professional Service is or will continue to be accurate.
-The Customer hereby represents and warrants that the Customer Data does not include any inappropriate content, malware or any other elements that could result in harm to the SaaS-platform and/or Professional Service or to Third Parties.
+The Customer acknowledges that all content, including the Customer Data, accessed by using the Platform is at the Customer’s own risk and the Customer shall be solely responsible for any damage or loss to the Customer or any other Party resulting therefrom.
+The Customer hereby represents and warrants that the Customer Data does not include any inappropriate content, malware or any other elements that could result in harm to Cheqroom or to Third Parties.

-5.2 By submitting any Customer Data to the SaaS-platform, the Customer hereby grants Cheqroom a worldwide, non-exclusive, royalty-free, sub-licensable and transferable license to use, aggregate, reproduce, distribute, display, and perform the data made available by the Customer to the extent required for the performance of Cheqroom’s obligations under the Agreement.
-The latter includes the right for Cheqroom to use data derived from the use of the SaaS-platform, including but not limited to, information regarding the performance of the Customer’s network, applications and/or systems, data about transactions in the Customer’s network, and in general any data generated as a result of the use of the SaaS-platform, however solely for purposes of operating, maintaining and improving the SaaS-platform and/or Service or, if compiled into non-identifiable aggregate data, for Cheqroom’s sales and marketing purposes.
+5.2 By submitting any Customer Data to the Platform, the Customer hereby grants Cheqroom a worldwide, non-exclusive, royalty-free, sub-licensable and transferable license to use, aggregate, reproduce, distribute, display, and perform the data made available by the Customer to the extent required for the performance of Cheqroom’s obligations under the Agreement.
+The latter includes the right for Cheqroom to use data derived from the use of the Platform, including but not limited to, information regarding the performance of the Customer’s network, applications and/or systems, data about transactions in the Customer’s network, and in general any data generated as a result of the use of the Platform, however solely for purposes of operating, maintaining and improving the Platform and/or Services.
+Additionally, Cheqroom may compile this data into non-identifiable aggregate forms for its business purposes, including, but not limited to, industry analysis, benchmarking, analytics, and marketing.
+This aggregated data will under no circumstances contain any information that can be linked back to the Customer, its Users, or any Third Party.
 Customer warrants to Cheqroom that the Customer data, when used by Cheqroom in accordance with this Agreement, will not infringe the Intellectual Property Rights or other legal rights of any person, and will not breach the provisions of any law, statute or regulation, in any jurisdiction and under any applicable law.

 Article 6 - Intellectual Property

-6.1 Cheqroom exclusively owns and retains all rights, titles, interests in and to all Intellectual Property Rights in or pertaining to its SaaS-platform (including the underlying software, computer programs, platforms, applications, algorithms, software code and methodology pertaining thereto), the Professional Services (including but not limited to Customizations), its website and all the documentation and materials pertaining or relating thereto (including any copies and portions thereof), whether in machine-readable or printed form, including but not limited to (i) all software and materials which are related to the SaaS-platform, the Professional Services, its website, (ii) all modifications and Customizations to, and derivative works, compilations or collective works of the SaaS-platform, and (iii) all related technical know-how.
-The Customer agrees to be bound by and observe the proprietary nature of the SaaS-platform.
-The Customer agrees not to remove, suppress or modify in any way any proprietary marking, including any trademark or copyright notice, on or in the SaaS-platform, or visible during its operation, or on media or any documentation.
+6.1 Cheqroom exclusively owns and retains all rights, titles, interests in and to all Intellectual Property Rights in or pertaining to its Platform (including the underlying software, computer programs, platforms, applications, algorithms, software code and methodology pertaining thereto), the Professional Services, its Website and all the documentation and materials pertaining or relating thereto (including any copies and portions thereof), whether in machine-readable or printed form, including but not limited to (i) all software and materials which are related to the Platform, the Professional Services, its Website, (ii) all modifications and customizations to, and derivative works, compilations or collective works of the Platform, and (iii) all related technical know-how.
+The Customer agrees to be bound by and observe the proprietary nature of the Platform.
+The Customer agrees not to remove, suppress or modify in any way any proprietary marking, including any trademark or copyright notice, on or in the Platform, or visible during its operation, or on media or any documentation.
 The Customer shall incorporate or reproduce such proprietary markings in any permitted back-up or other copies.

-6.2 Cheqroom does not claim to have any intellectual right, title or interest in any of the images that may be uploaded to the SaaS-platform by the Customer.
-The Customer and its Users are responsible for all content uploaded to the SaaS-platform.
+6.2 Cheqroom does not claim to have any intellectual right, title or interest in any of the images that may be uploaded to the Platform by the Customer.
+The Customer and its Users are responsible for all content uploaded to the Platform.

-6.3 It is expressly understood, acknowledged and agreed that for any reasonable suggestions, comments and feedback regarding the SaaS-platform, the Customer grants Cheqroom a worldwide, non-exclusive, perpetual, irrevocable, royalty free, fully paid license to use such feedback freely for his own purposes.
+6.3 It is expressly understood, acknowledged and agreed that for any reasonable suggestions, comments and feedback regarding the Platform, the Customer grants Cheqroom a worldwide, non-exclusive, perpetual, irrevocable, royalty free, fully paid license to use such feedback freely for its own purposes.

-6.4 The SaaS-platform may contain service marks or trademarks of Cheqroom, as well as those of his affiliates or other companies, in the form of words, graphics, and logos.
-The use of the SaaS-platform by the Customer does not constitute any right or license for the Customer to use such service marks/trademarks, without the prior written permission of the corresponding service mark/trademark owner.
-The SaaS-platform is also protected under international copyright laws.
-The copying, redistribution, use or publication by the Customer of any portion of the SaaS-platform is strictly prohibited.
-The use of the SaaS-platform does not grant the Customer or the User ownership rights of any kind in the SaaS-platform.
+6.4 The Platform may contain service marks or trademarks of Cheqroom, as well as those of its Affiliates or other companies, in the form of words, graphics, and logos.
+The use of the Platform by the Customer does not constitute any right or license for the Customer to use such service marks/trademarks, without the prior written permission of the corresponding service mark/trademark owner.
+The Platform is also protected under international copyright laws.
+The copying, redistribution, use or publication by the Customer of any portion of the Platform is strictly prohibited.
+The use of the Platform does not grant the Customer or the User ownership rights of any kind in the Platform.

 Article 7 – Third Party Materials